LIST OF PEOPLE:B–E

 -

-Daughter of Herod Agrippa I & Cypros II
+Daughter of Herod Agrippa & Cypros III

 -

-Wife of Marcus Julius Alexander, Herod V of Chalcis, Polemon II of Pontus, and mistress of Emperor Titus; Josephus and others also implied she had an incestuous relationship with her brother Herod Agrippa II
+Wife of Marcus Julius Alexander, Herod V of Chalcis, Polemon II of Pontus, and mistress of Roman Emperor Titus; Josephus and others also implied she had an incestuous relationship with her brother Herod Agrippa II

 -